laurent22/joplin/BUILD.md

 # Building the Mobile application

 First you need to setup React Native to build projects with native code.
-For this, follow the instructions on the [Get Started](https://facebook.github.io/react-native/docs/getting-started.html) tutorial, in the "Building Projects with Native Code" tab.
+For this, follow the instructions on the [Get Started](https://facebook.github.io/react-native/docs/getting-started.html) tutorial, in the "React Native CLI Quickstart" tab.

 Then, from `/ReactNativeClient`, run `npm install`, then `react-native run-ios` or `react-native run-android`.